-If symptoms of pulmonary involvement develop (coughing, wheezing, shortness of breath) remove from exposure area to fre immediately.
+If symptoms of pulmonary involvement develop (coughing, wheezing, shortness of breath) remove from exportance fresh air immediately.
 If breathing has stopped, perform artificial respiration.
-Keep affected person warm and at rest.
-Get medical att immediately.
+Keep affected person warm and medical attention immediately.

+SKIN CONTACT

-SKIN CONTACT Irritant/Sensitizer: In the form of metallurgical powder, dust or mist from grinding.
+Irritant/Sensitizer: In the form of metallurgical powder, dust or mist from grinding.

 Tungsten Carbide: May cause irritation with dermatitis, eczema, and itching.
-May also cause sensitization dermatitis if prev exposed.
+May also cause sensitization dermatiti exposed.

 Cobalt: Sensitization dermatitis may occur in persons who are previously exposed.
-A rash may develop, usually in the flexor of the elbow, neck and face.
+A rash may develop, usually areas of the elbow, neck and face.

-Tantalum Carbide, Titanium Carbide, Niobium Carbide, Chromium Carbide: None reported in humans.
+Tantalum Carbide, Titanium Carbide, Niobium Carbide: None reported in humans.